statisticalbiotechnology/cb2030/qa/supervisedlearning.md

 1. What is ment by changing the linear kernel to a radial basis function?
   > Instead of using one kernel, we use another kernel.

-1 .
-Is the kernel is considered to be a hyper parameter?
+1. Is the kernel is considered to be a hyper parameter?
   > Yes, the choice of Kernel can be tuned just the same way as we tune hyperparameters.

-1. In Noble, the author explains that kernel functions add dimensionality to the data, so as to make the data points separable by a linear hyperplane.
+1. In Noble, it is explained that kernel functions add dimensionality to the data, so as to make the data points separable by a linear hyperplane.
 He mentions that in order to space up data points from a two-dimensional space to a four-dimensional space, one could calculate the products of all pairs of features.
 I do not fully understand how this would work.
   > You multiply the features together and use these products as additional features?
 The point is that this is an operation that a kernel performs for you.

-1 You mention in the video it is possible to add dimensionality levels to the space by calculating, for instance, the product of the expression values of the points in the data sets.
+1. You mention in the video it is possible to add dimensionality levels to the space by calculating, for instance, the product of the expression values of the points in the data sets.
 What other kernel functions are used to increase the dimensionality of the data set?
   > **Any** function you like.

 ## Soft margins